mojaloop/contrib-pisp-demo-ui/README.md

 The goal of this document is to serve as a good starting point for someone onboarding onto Mojapay.
 The document talks about the architecture, design and decisions made in the app and also how one might proceed to add a new feature.

+## Warning: As of now, only Android is supported!

 ## Tech Stack

 1. Mojapay uses flutter for the frontend and uses firebase as a datastore and for authentication.